Kenyan Business

 3. Stamp Duty: 1% of the nominal share capital (for companies with a share capital)

-READ ALSO: Requirements And Cost Of Starting A Charcoal Business In Kenya
+READ ALSO: Requirements And Cost Of Starting A Wine And Spirits Business In Kenya

 4. Professional Fees: These may vary depending on whether you engage a lawyer or a business registration service provider.